Accounting

 Ensuring Pension Compliance

 Account-based pensions must meet minimum payment requirements annually.
 Pay too little and you lose the tax exemption on pension earnings, potentially costing thousands.
-The minimum percentage increases with age, calculations must use the correct balance at the right date, payments must be made before June 30, and everything needs proper documentation.
+The minimum percentage increases with age, calculations must use the correct balance at the right date, payments must be made before 30 June, and everything needs proper documentation.

 Maintaining Audit Readiness